tryton/trytond/doc/topics/configuration.rst

 ssl
 ---

-Activates SSL_ on all network protocols.
+Activates SSL_ on the web interface.

-.. note:: SSL_ is activated by defining privatekey.
-        Please refer to SSL-CERT_ on how to use private keys and certficates.
+.. note:: It is recommended to delegate the SSL support to a proxy.

 privatekey
 ~~~~~~~~~~